Analyzing Koala (OTCMKTS:KARE) and Knoll (OTCMKTS:KNL)

 |2.00

-Knoll presently has a consensus price target of $12.00, suggesting a potential downside of 4.38%.
+Knoll has a consensus price target of $12.00, suggesting a potential downside of 7.48%.
+Given Knoll’s higher probable upside, analysts plainly believe Knoll is more favorable than Koala.

-This table compares Knoll and Koala’s net margins, return on equity and return on assets.
+88.5% of Knoll shares are owned by institutional investors.
+8.1% of Koala shares are owned by company insiders.
+Comparatively, 1.2% of Knoll shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary